fonk-apps/fonk-examples/guestbook/faas/kubeless/python/README.md

 {"entries":[{"_id":"5b89613ce59c6876fb34767e","text":"Hello World","updatedAt":1535729980939}]}
 ```

-But what about interacting with the functions through an API endpoint?
+but what about interacting with the functions through an API endpoint?

 ## Fixing the ingress
 The nginx ingress has a configuration issue on some platforms that requires inspection and correction prior to configuring the front end.
 Start by inspecting the ingress: